-We also work closely with the Marfan Syndrome Clinic at Children’s Hospital of Wisconsin to coordinate care for patients with this genetic connective tissue disorder.
+We also work closely with the Marfan Syndrome Clinic at Children’s Wisconsin to coordinate care for patients with this genetic connective tissue disorder.

 One of the only programs of its kind in Wisconsin, it is one of the busiest adult CHD programs in the country.
 We have five of only a select few physicians nationwide who are fellowship-trained to help patients make the transition from pediatric to adult care for their congenital heart disease.

 Advanced Diagnosis and Treatment Options

 Congenital heart disease is usually diagnosed at birth, but some cases may not be detected until later in childhood or even adulthood.
 There are more than 30 types of congenital heart defects, so having access to all advanced diagnostic tools and cardiac imaging tests helps physicians accurately understand each patient’s condition.
 The Adult Congenital Disease Program offers state-of-the-art diagnostic imaging and capabilities.